Jafranco96/Stock-analysis/README.md

 ## Summary
 •	What are the advantages or disadvantages of refactoring code?

+As described previously, a shorter run time is one of the advantages of refactoring a previously existing code.
+Another benefit is that if the original code was coded to only run through a certain amount of data, refactoring can it make so it is not bound to the data amount but is adaptable to a changing data size.
+Another benefit is that new programming methods can be used to replace outdated or less efficient approaches.

+While these are but a few of the advantages of refactoring code, one should be mindful of the disadvantages that can come with refactoring as well.
+For example, if one refactors code that someone else was the primary author of, a complete understanding of all the functions and nuances of the code might not be possible.
+This introduces the possibilities of future errors and bugs that might be difficult to identify.
+One should weight all possible pros and cons in each circumstance before ultimately moving forward with refactoring code.

 •	How do these pros and cons apply to refactoring the original VBA script?

+In this particular case, besides the shorter run time, an advantage of the refactoring is that all the arrays that were created can be accessed for future use.
+In the original code, no arrays were created but rather values were printed directly onto the corresponding cells through the For Loop iteration.
+There was no storage of these values within the coded memory.
+What if these values were needed for another analysis?
+The For Loop would have to be iterated all over again.
+The arrays let these values be instantly accessed at any moment.
+A trade-off of using the array method is that arrays are not the most intuitive programming method and other users could potentially have a difficult time refactoring the arrays to suit their circumstances.
+While, in this instance, one could say the pros of refactoring greatly outweighs the cons, this will not always be necessarily true.
+This is why it should be standard practice to clearly list all pros and cons when considering refactoring code.